getzola/zola/docs/content/documentation/templates/overview.md

 ### `get_image_metadata`
 Gets metadata for an image.
+This supports common formats like JPEG, PNG, as well as SVG.
 Currently, the only supported keys are `width` and `height`.

 ```jinja2
   {% set meta = get_image_metadata(path="...") %}